skimat/Python-and-LaTeX-Book/src/chap2.rst

 It's ok to type as many spaces as you wish between 1 and the '+' symbol and between the '+' symbol and 2, but if you type a space at the beginning of the line, that will create trouble.
-In a later chapter, you will see situations where you have to type one or more spaces at the beginning of a line.
+In a forthcoming chapter, you will see situations where you have to type one or more spaces at the beginning of a line.